-Flutist Amy Porter has been praised by critics for her exceptional musical talent and passion for scholarship.
-In a versatile and distinguished career as a concert performer, she has become one of the most skillful and creative muses for composers of our time.
-Ms. Porter has been hailed for her “strength, beauty, a captivating and seductive force, sensitivity, perfection, and a sense of humor.”
+Flutist Amy Porter has been praised by critics both for her exceptional musical talent and her passion for scholarship.
+Through a versatile and distinguished career as a concert performer, she has become one of the most skillful and creative muses for composers of our time.

 Formerly a member of the Atlanta Symphony Orchestra, Ms. Porter is Principal Flute of North Carolina’s Brevard Music Center, where she performs as soloist, chamber musician, and orchestral player.